When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often Does the Average Newborn Cry?

-On average, newborns cry for about two hours a day.
-This crying typically peaks at around 6 weeks and then gradually decreases.
+On average, newborns cry for about two hours total per day.
+This crying behavior typically increases in the first few weeks, peaks around the 6-week mark, and then gradually decreases as they learn other ways to communicate.

 When Do Newborns Cry the Most?